megawubs/megawubs.github.io/_drafts/2015-02-07-creating-a-laravel-5-application-from-scratch.md

 {% endhighlight text %}

-When you add more sites to the `sites` list in the Homestead.yaml file, you also need to add it to your `/etc/hosts` file, otherwise Ngnix won't know whitch site to load based on the requested url.
+When you add more sites to the `sites` list in the Homestead.yaml file, you also need to add it to your `/etc/hosts` file, otherwise Ngnix won't know which site to load based on the requested url.

 ## Laravel CLI